IanWONeill/Lumina/README.md

     Use the "Sync" button to fetch new content from your Simkl watchlist.

     So the process for adding movies or shows will be you use simkl and find any movies or shows you want and add them to your plan to watch list. then in Lumina you use the sync button to have it find any new movies or tvshows you added.

+    You must link your premiumize account and orionoid account in the user panel on orionoids website.

 ### 🤝 Contributing